A Linear-Quadratic Stackelberg Differential Game with Mixed Deterministic and Stochastic Controls

-{\bf Abstract:}\quad This paper is concerned with a linear-quadratic (LQ) Stackelberg differential game with mixed deterministic and stochastic controls.
-Here in the game, the follower is a random controller which means that the follower can choose adapted random processes, while the leader is a deterministic controller which means that the leader can choose only deterministic time functions.
+{\bf Abstract:}\quad This paper is concerned with a linear-quadratic (LQ) leader-follower differential game with mixed deterministic and stochastic controls.
+In the game, the follower is a random controller which means that the follower can choose adapted stochastic processes, while the leader is a deterministic controller which means that the leader can choose only deterministic time functions.
+Such problem is motivated by a pension fund insurance problem, with government, supervisory or employer being a deterministic leader and individual producer or retail investor being a random follower.
 An open-loop Stackelberg equilibrium solution is considered.
-First, an optimal control process of the follower is obtained by maximum principle of controlled stochastic differential equation (SDE), which is a linear functional of optimal state variable and control variable of the leader, via a classical Riccati equation.
-Then an optimal control function of the leader is got via a direct calculation of derivative of cost functional, by the solution to a system of mean-field forward-backward stochastic differential equations (MF-FBSDEs).
-And it is represented as a functional of expectation of optimal state variable, together with solutions to a two-point boundary value problem of ordinary differential equation (ODE), by a system consisting of two coupled Riccati equations.
-The solvability of this new system of Riccati equation is discussed.
+First, an optimal control process of the follower is characterized by a stationary condition of forward-backward stochastic differential equation (FBSDE) and a convexity condition of SDE.
+Then it is represented as a linear functional of optimal state variable of the follower and the leader's control variable, via a classical Riccati equation.
+Then an optimal control function of the leader is first characterized by a convexity condition of FBSDE and a stationary condition of mean-field type FBSDE.
+And it is represented as a functional of expectation of optimal state variable of the leader, with the help of a system consisting of two cross-coupled Riccati equations and a two-point boundary value problem of ordinary differential equations (ODEs).
+The solvabilities of this new system of Riccati equations and two-point boundary value problem and investigated. {\bf Keywords:}\quad Leader-follower differential game, mixed deterministic and stochastic controls, linear-quadratic control, open-loop Stackelberg equilibrium, mean-field type forward-backward stochastic differential equation